 comfortable rest space for students needing rehabilitation

-following signifcant illness or those managing ongoing chronic
+following significant illness or those managing ongoing chronic

 conditions.
 Below are some of the areas in which Study Skills

 supports students.
 This list is not exhaustive and the team is

 keen to address support across the full spectrum of student